Route 26 crosswalk

 Town officials said $183,000 will be used for improvements at Kent Avenue and Garfield Parkway, while $274,000 is allocated for the Route 26 and Treetop Lane project.
 Officials said the town is paying for the improvements and that the costs are already included in the town’s budget.

-Council members said crossing Route 26 is unsafe, especially during periods of heavy traffic.
+Council members said crossing Route 26 is especially dangerous during periods of heavy traffic, including the summer tourist season, when pedestrian and vehicle volumes increase significantly.

-Bethany Beach’s town manager said construction is expected to be completed before the summer 2026 season.
+Bethany Beach’s town manager said construction on both projects is expected to be completed before the summer 2026 season.

 Locations